 If fine dining is more what gets your heart racing, an exclusive Disney dining experience sounds more like your style — and there’s a lot to choose from!

-Disney World has a lot of options when it comes to dessert parties — at least one in each park!
-Parties typically include a wide array of dessert options as well as savory bites, a selection of beverages (sometimes alcohol), and reserved viewing of a nighttime spectacular.
+Disney World has a lot of options when it comes to dessert parties.
+Parties typically include a wide array of dessert options as well as some savory bites, a selection of beverages (sometimes alcohol), and reserved viewing of a nighttime spectacular.

 Imagine while the rest of the crowds are elbow to elbow waiting to watch the nighttime show, you could be lounging in style with some tasty snacks and a drink in your hand.
 There’s often plenty of room to spread out at these events, so you’ll be guaranteed one of the best seats in the house!

 One of our favorites is the Frozen Ever After Dessert Party in Epcot.
 Not only do you get all the sweet treats and prime views of the fireworks, but you also get a guaranteed ride on Frozen Ever After WITHOUT a crazy long wait!
 Frozen Ever After is a top tier Fastpass at Epcot along with Test Track and Soarin’, so since you get a ride on Frozen with your admission to the party, that frees up that ever valuable Fastpass for one of those two popular attractions, instead!

 UPDATE: Note that the Frozen Ever After Dessert Party has not yet returned to Disney World.